MichaelCurrin/history-report/docs/usage.md

 Field definitions:

 - **domain**: URL domain, excluding the http or https protocol.
 - **pages**: Count of URLs associated with this page.
-Duplicates are included in the count.
+Duplicates across event types are included in the count.